-Los Angeles, known for its glamorous Hollywood lifestyle, its pristine weather and its gorgeous cliff side beaches sadly has a growing presence within the opioid epidemic.
+Los Angeles, known for its glamorous Hollywood lifestyle, its pristine weather, and its gorgeous cliffside beaches sadly have a growing presence within the opioid epidemic.
 With a population of around 4 million residents, people from around the world flock to Los Angeles with the hopes of a better life.
 However, with its growing population, the amount of people who fall victim to the opioid epidemic continues to rise as well.

 When did the Opioid Epidemic Start in Los Angeles?

-The amount of prescriptions being written were bringing in billions of dollars to Big Pharma and our economy.
+The number of prescriptions being written was bringing in billions of dollars to Big Pharma and our economy.
 Years passed with this reckless market for opioids before the opioid crisis was reported.
-Millions of people became addicted to opioids, driving the consumers demands to look for less expensive and more attainable alternatives such as heroin.
+Millions of people became addicted to opioids, driving the consumer’s demands to look for less expensive and more attainable alternatives such as heroin.

 In more recent years, fentanyl has become more popular which has far more deadly consequences.
 Fentanyl seems to come into the U.S. largely at the U.S./Mexican border as well.